 - Work out a basic design for you implementation.

 Start simple: assume a small address space.
-This means you can use a simple, static array as the page table, and can keep you code and data
+This means you can use a simple, static array as the page table, and can keep you code and data structures simple.

-Implement the TLB exception handlers in vm.c using this simplified page table.
+- Implement the TLB exception handlers in vm.c using this simplified page table.
 Note, your final solution should use an IPT!

 - Test and debug this.
 Use the debugger!